 How to Deploy this Referral Strategy in Your Business:

-You've got the strategy!
-Now you can do the work to deploy it in your business.
+- From there, you can deploy it in your business.

-Or, if you'd like, you can save yourself a month or so with the Leg Up program!
+Or, if you'd like, you can save yourself a month or so of time, work and hassle with the Leg Up program!